-- In a medium bowl whisk together the flour and cinnamon, set aside.
+- In a medium bowl whisk together the flour, salt and cinnamon, set aside.

 - In the bowl of the mixer, on medium-low speed cream the butter and sugar until creamy approximately 2-3 minutes.

 - Gradually add the flour mixture and mix until almost combined.
 Move to a flat surface and gently knead to form a compact dough.
-Divide in two parts and form into two logs 4 inches (10 cm) long.
-Wrap in plastic and refrigerate for 30-60 minutes.
+Divide in two parts and form into two logs 4 inches (10 cm) long, or form into a single dough ball (if making cut out cookies).
+Wrap in plastic and refrigerate for 60 minutes.

-- Remove the dough from the fridge and slice into 1/4 inch slices.
-Roll in the cinnamon sugar mixture and place on ungreased cookies sheets.
+- Remove the dough from the fridge and slice into 1/4 inch slices or on a lightly floured flat surface roll the dough into a 1/4 inch thickness, with your favourite cookie cutters cut out.
+Roll the slices or cut outs in the cinnamon sugar mixture and place on prepared cookie sheets.
 Bake for 13-15 minutes.
 Let cool 5 minutes then move to a wire rack to cool completely.
 Enjoy!